 Set a regular day/time to check in, let them know you’re available anytime, and step back.
 If you sense your teen is experiencing more than the usual bout of homesickness and/or isn’t connecting with other students and making friends after a month or two, keep that counseling center information handy and encourage them to talk things through with an impartial pro.
 University counselors are great with these issues.

 Now is also a good time to start encouraging more independent problem solving.
-If you follow the first tip above, your student will know where to go and who to talk to in order to fix any issues they might have with class assignments, roommates, or other things.
+If you follow the first tip above, your student will know where to go and who to talk to in order to fix any issues they might have with class assignments, roommates, or other common matters.
 Helping them talk through how they’ll go about solving a particular problem is great; solving it for them not so much.
 A college professor friend of mine tells horror stories about parents accompanying their graduate student children to academic advising appointments, which does not improve his impression of the student.

 You’re not doing your child any favors by serving as their personal assistant and may actually be negatively impacting their self-confidence.
 A 2014 study from the University of Colorado found that children who were not given opportunities to problem solve on their own may fail to develop executive functions necessary to successful adulthood.